ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 1. On a push to the repository, GitHub Actions is triggered.
 2. GitHub Actions trigger unit tests, linting and code coverage checks.
-3. GitHub Actions then uses Terraform to check the status of the Terraform remote backend, provisioning the resources as needed if it is missing in the target AWS environment
+3. GitHub Actions then uses Terraform to check the status of the Terraform remote backend, provisioning the resources as needed if it is missing in the target AWS environment.
+GitHub Actions will also trigger the correct CI pipeline based on the repository where the CI pipeline is started (i.e. `dev` pipelines will trigger only on forked repositories while `prod` pipelines will trigger only on the main repository).
 4. GitHub Actions finally uses Terraform to check the status of the main infrastructure and provision resources if it is missing in the AWS environment or if Terraform files have changed
 5. For networking,